matej-veselovsky/yorani-normaliser/README.md

 	> diobirayi /-raa,dobrý/pádný,dobrá/pádná

 Especially second problem poses a challenge.
-Czech translations of yoranish words are always wrote in full, in both masculine and feminine.
-Their yoranish counterparts are, sadly, not.
+Czech translations of yorani words are always wrote in full, in both masculine and feminine.
+Their yorani counterparts are, sadly, not.
 Tomášek wrote only masculine version, with forward slash and change in ending for the feminine version.
 One of the things this normaliser tries to do is use the masculine version and the ending provided by the creator of the language and put them together, thus forming feminine version.